 The day after winter's last below-freezing low (28°), today's high was a balmy 75° (and tomorrow's high would rise to 82°)

 This was the first Easter Sunday since 1871 to have a high in the 80s, and at 85° it was the warmest on record (until 1962).
 By contrast, yesterday's and tomorrow's highs were in the mid-60s.

 This was the 19th day in a row with no measurable precipitation, the longest stretch of dry weather since one of 26 days in October 1973.

-A late cold snap dropped the morning low to 33°, a year after a low of 32° was reported on 4/17.
+A late cold snap saw the morning low tumble to 33°, a year after a low of 32° was reported on 4/17.
 (Interestingly, the warmest temperature this month, 81°, came at the beginning of April.)
 This morning's frosty low was the coldest reading since March 21.

 A steady, cold rain, sometimes on the heavy side, fell throughout the day and amounted to 2.28" - a record for the date.
 The high was only 46°, seventeen degrees below average.

 My flight to Pittsburgh, for an Easter visit to see my mother, was delayed by six hours due to inclement weather in the Mid-Atlantic states.
 1.62" of rain fell, with more than half of it coming down between noon-3PM.
 It was also chilly as the high got up to just 49°, fourteen degrees below average.